bquast/rddtools-article/README.md

 -   `poverty`

-The variable of interest is `choice_pg`, which represent the decision to contibute to a public good or not.
-The observations are individuals choosing to contribute or not, these individuals are clustered by the variable `commune` which is the municiple structure at which funding was distributed as part of the INDH project.
+The variable of interest is `choice_pg`, which represent the decision to contribute to a public good or not.
+The observations are individuals choosing to contribute or not, these individuals are clustered by the variable `commune` which is the municipal structure at which funding was distributed as part of the INDH project.
 The forcing variable is `poverty` which represents the number of households in a commune living below the poverty threshold.
-As part of the INDH, commune with a proportion of household below the poverty threshhold greater than 30% were allowed to distribute the funding using a **Community Driven Development** scheme.
+As part of the INDH, commune with a proportion of household below the poverty threshold greater than 30% were allowed to distribute the funding using a **Community Driven Development** scheme.
 The cutoff point for our analysis is therefore `30`.

-We can now transform the `data.frame` to a special `rdd_data`-class object, inhereting from the `data.frame` class using the `rdd_data()` function.
+We can now transform the `data.frame` to a special `rdd_data`-class object, inheriting from the `data.frame` class using the `rdd_data()` function.

     rdd_dat_indh <- rdd_data(y=choice_pg,